hbansal987/module5/module_05/lesson_05.02/lesson_05.02.md

 Now I'm going to check-mark the `Trigger` box for the large blue cube, which is supposedly water, and see what happens:

 ![is trigger](public/assets/8.gif)
 **The pink cube passes through the water cube and only gives a trigger(signal) that a collision has occured.
-This trigger can be used using a script.!** </br>
+This trigger can be detected/used using a script.!** </br>
 You can reset the settings by clicking on the `3 dots icon > and then selecting Reset`

 [comment]: <GM: where is the gear icon?>